• Skip to primary navigation

 How to Check If Your IP is Static or Dynamic

-If your internet connection is using a regular cable or DSL service, it is most likely that you are browsing the internet using a Dynamic IP Address.
+If your internet connection is coming from a regular cable or DSL service, it is likely that you are browsing the internet using a Dynamic External IP Address.
 However, some providers may also assign a Static IP Address.

-An easy way to check if your IP address is Static or Dynamic is by making a call to your Internet Service Provider and asking them about the type of IP Address that has been provided to you.
+An easy way to check if your External or Public IP Address is Static or Dynamic is by making a call to your Internet Service Provider and asking them about the type of IP Address that has been provided to you.

 A good tech support person should be able to answer this question and also provide you with useful information about the different types of IP Addresses.